 ECE 401Senior Design Project IX 4A,4B3

-Technical Electives (See List on Requirements Tab)X 4
+Computer Engineering Electives and Technical Electives (See Lists on Program Requirements Tab)X 4

 Total Credits 17